-Treating enterprise change management as a project and a change means using the full complement of tools available to manage any project or initiative.
+Treating enterprise change management as a project and a change means applying the full complement of tools available to manage any project or initiative.

-To truly build organizational change management capabilities, the initiative must be addressed and managed as an enterprise effort that requires the necessary design and planning.
+To truly build organizational change management capabilities, the initiative must be addressed and managed as an enterprise effort with the necessary design and planning.

 Organizational change also requires assigning people to take on the effort.
-Is there a project leader?
+Does it have a project leader?
 A project team?
 A project manager?
-The ECM team is not just anyone in the organization who will be doing change management; it is a dedicated and passionate group of people who work to understand the current state, design the future state, and develop tactics for the transition.
+The ECM team members are not just any people in the organization who will be doing change management.
+The ECM team is a dedicated and passionate group of people who work to understand the current state, design the future state, and develop tactics for the transition state of enterprise change management.
 The team should have or gain knowledge on how changes happen and how change management can be made part of the standard operating procedures for the organization.
-Without a team dedicated to the effort, it will stall and get no traction.
+Without a team dedicated to the effort, it will get no traction.

 Finally, when you ask individuals throughout the organization to begin applying change management, you're asking them to make a change.
-And, just like any other change to one's day-to-day work, change management is needed to ensure faster speed of adoption, higher ultimate utilization, and greater proficiency.
+Like any other change to one's day-to-day work, change management is needed to ensure faster speed of adoption, higher ultimate utilization, and greater proficiency.

 The people side of the "applying change management" change itself will be as critical as any design decisions the team makes.